-- Registered population (2010): 2,890,151 inhabitantsi - Estimated population (2016): 3,059,122 inhabitants. - Area: 203 km. - Estimated gross average density (2016): 14,994 inhabitants/ km.iii - Percentage of constructed space of total area: 100% urbanized; 91.1% built-up; 8.9% green and open public spaces.iv - Relation of city with its metropolitan region: The metropolitan area of Buenos Aires is the region's largest concentration of political and economic power.
+- Registered population (2010): 2,890,151 inhabitants. - Estimated population (2016): 3,059,122 inhabitants. - Area: 203 km2 (78.37 square miles). - Estimated gross average density (2016): 14,994 inhabitants/ km2. - Percentage of constructed space of total area: 100% urbanized; 91.1% built-up; 8.9% green and open public spaces. - Relation of city with its metropolitan region: The metropolitan area of Buenos Aires is the region's largest concentration of political and economic power.
 The Greater Buenos Aires (GBA) consists of Buenos Aires Autonomous City (CABA) and 24 metropolitan municipalities belonging to Buenos Aires province.
-The GBA has a built-up area of approximately 2,700 km2 and a total population of 12,806,866 inhabitants (2010). - Role of municipality in metropolitan context: Buenos Aires city is the capital of the country and the head of its metropolitan area.
-It has complete coverage of urban services and articulates a complex spectrum of activities that determine intense daily metropolitan flows between places of residence and employment. - Percentage of population with respect to metropolitan area (2010): CABA 2,890,151 inhabitants (22.6% of GBA population); Population of GBA 24 additional municipalities 9,916,715 inhabitants (77.4% of GBA population); total GBA 12,806,866 inhabitants (31.9% of national population).
+The GBA has a built-up area of approximately 2,700 km2 (926.64 square miles) and a total population of 12,806,866 inhabitants (2010). - Role of municipality in metropolitan context: Buenos Aires city is the capital of the country and the head of its metropolitan area.
+It has complete coverage of urban services and articulates a complex spectrum of activities that determine intense daily metropolitan flows between places of residence and employment.